7 Steps to Crafting a Powerful Customer Engagement Plan for 2024

 There are a number of different goals that'll help you increase your brand's customer engagement and overall experience.
 Let's take a look at 7:

-4. Improve brand reputation: A strong brand reputation can be a powerful tool in establishing your business as an authority.
-This can be achieved by building an online brand community where customers share their experiences with each other.
+- Improve brand reputation: A strong brand reputation can be a powerful tool in establishing your business as an authority.
+This can be achieved by building a customer success online community where customers share their experiences with each other.

 Step 2: Creating customer profiles and buyer personas